 The screenshot shows the COSPAS-SARSAT search interface.
-A confirmation dialog box is overlaid on the page, asking if the user is sure they want to delete the search criteria.
-The dialog box contains the text: "The page at https://www.cospas-sarsat.org/registration.com says: Are you sure you want to delete this filter?".
-It has two buttons: "OK" and "Cancel".
-A large yellow arrow points from the top of the page down to this dialog box.
+A confirmation dialog box is overlaid on the page, asking "Are you sure you want to delete this filter?".
+The dialog has "OK" and "Cancel" buttons.
+Two yellow arrows point from the text above to the "OK" button and the "Delete" link in the search criteria list.